ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-1/README.md

 ---
 ## Getting Started:

 1 - Copy the starter code from here into a new, private repository in your personal GitHub account.
-When adding a collaborator, be sure to add me ("cscc-luke-rouker").
+When adding a collaborator, be sure to add the instructor. ("CSCC-Instructor").

 2 - You need minikube up and running before going through the examples.